Brian23-eng/Pitch/README.md

 # [Pitch](https://pitching.herokuapp.com/)
-## Pitch It is a web application that is meant for users to add pitches on 7 different categories
+## Pitch  is a web application that is meant for users to add pitches on 7 different categories
 ### Oct 23rd, 2019
 #### By **[Brian Omondi](https://github.com/brian23-eng)**